What is a Password?

 During authentication, the password (or "passphrase"/"passcode") is the object used to verify the identity of a claimed party.
 Passwords are commonly alphanumeric character combinations like "I'mGl@dIT's_FRIdayy2daye!".
 Recently, cyber criminals have been seeing rapidly growing success by exploiting people that use weak passwords that can be easily guessed.
 Secret handshakes, signs, spoken phrases, physical gestures, sounds and more have also been used as passwords.

 Guessing passwords is now easier (and more profitable) for cyber criminals than picking locks.
+Cyber criminals can utilize powerful computers to easily brute-force attack target accounts.
 This is because locks require users to simply carry a key, whereas passwords require memorization and typing.
 Users will have a tendency to issue themselves simpler, easily memorized, and quickly typed passwords - which means they are also much more susceptible to criminals simply guessing the easy passwords or breaking them through brute-force.
-Users must choose secure but memorable passwords, but inherently, memorable makes secure more difficult.
+Users must choose secure but memorable passwords, but inherently, memorable makes security more difficult.

 Touchless, contactless, passwordless 2FA with continuous authentication.
 One key for all your passwords.
 Experience fully automated login and security.
 Instant 2FA, auto-OTP, password manager and worry-free workflow with proximity-based privileged access management for Windows 10, 8, 7, macOS, desktop applications, and websites.